-See "Property Portfolio - Description of the Properties" in the AIF for a complete list of all certifications.
+See "Property Portfolio - Description of the Properties" in the section in the annual information form of the REIT dated March 18, 2025 (the "AIF") for a complete list of all certifications.

 The REIT understands that its actions have an impact, not only on the communities where its Properties are located, but also on local and national communities and it is committed to creating a sustainable future that benefits our Unitholders, partners and investors.